VeenixDev/Virtual8Bit/README.md

 ## Instructions

+If you want to get only the instructions you can use `cat README.md | tail -n 35 | head -n 31`.

 | Name      | Op-Code | Description                                        |
 |-----------|---------|----------------------------------------------------|
 | MovLitR1  | 0x10    | Moves a literal to R1                              |